Ananya-Krishna/Ananya-Krishna/README.md

 ## Hi there!
 I'm Ananya.

-I am a student at Yale pursuing applications of AI/ML to drug discovery, disease, biochemistry, and beyond.
+I am a student at Yale pursuing applications of AI/ML to drug discovery, biochemistry, adversarial robustness, explainability and beyond.
 Please reach out to connect or collaborate!
 :･ﾟ✧:･.☽˚｡･ﾟ✧:･.:

 [Email](mailto:ananya.krishna@yale.edu) |